 To discredit the countless miracles that had been given in confirmation of the Catholic faith, the original Protestant Reformers utterly rejected the idea that miracles had continued beyond the apostolic age.
+But the idea that miracles stopped with the death of the last apostle would have been foreign to the early Church Fathers, as the following quotes show.

 The Martyrdom of Polycarp